aaronpo97/biergarten-api/README.md

 This application uses Typescript with the Express framework in addition to TypeORM for the data service layer.

 I am making this code public in the hopes that this content will be useful for anyone wanting to learn TypeORM, Typescript, or any other tools I use in this project.
+For those reading this code, I have annotated my files with JSDoc to describe exactly what I aim to do with each code snippet.

 ### Some beer terminology